Australia abides by the Rottweiler’s country of origin breed standard, Germany.

 - Tail: Set on too high or too low.

-- Forequarters: Narrow or crooked front legs.
+- Forequarters: Narrow, crooked or not parallel standing front legs.
 Steep shoulder placement.
 Loose or out at elbow.
 Too long, too short or too straight in upper arm.
 Weak or steep pastern.
 Splayed feet.
 Too flat or too arched toes.
 Deformed toes.
 Light coloured nails.

 - Hindquarters: Flat thighs, hocks too close, cow hocks or barrel hocks.
 Joints with too little or too much angulation.
 Dewclaws.